lulyon/bottle.app/README.md

 The `bottle.app` routes request by uri path deduction: with static file on the intended path, return to web client with the static file; otherwise, regard the uri as an argument collection for app business module request.

-For instance, `http://localhost/index.html` is conceived to be static resource as `/index.html` exist in default directory, and `http://localhost/api/hello/display` is regarded as a dynamic request, with which the module name is `Hello` and handler function is `display`.
+For instance, `http://localhost/index.html` is conceived to be static resource as `/index.html` exist in default directory, and `http://localhost/api/hello/display` is regarded as a dynamic request, along with which the module name `Hello` and handler function `display`.

 ### Storage Access Wrapper